|

 mathematics.
 He explained to me one day that it was for him an absolute

-necessity to review, by lecturing, his subject of concern in all its length and
+necessity to review, by lecturing, his subject of concern in all its

 breadth.
-Only so, he remarked, could he see the great lacunae, the places where
+Only so, he remarked, could he see the great lacunae, the

 deeper understanding is needed, where work should focus.